FredHutch/Oncoscape/INSTALL.md

 - R (version 3.2.2+)
 - Xcode command-line tools (provides make, git, etc...)
-- nodejs 5.x
+- nodejs 4.4+
 - node-gyp

 To install the R head over the the CRAN site (https://cran.r-project.org/mirrors.html), pick a mirror site closest to you then download the latest version of R (currently 3.2.3) for Mac OS X and install it.
-If you are already running the Brew package manager, you can alternatively install R as follows:
+If you are already running the Homebrew package manager, you can alternatively install R as follows:

 ```bash
 brew install r